Printz v. United States: Opinion of the Court

 On June 27, 1997, the last day of the term, the Supreme Court reversed the Ninth Circuit Court of Appeals.
-Justice Antonin Scalia, joined by Chief Justice William Rehnquist alongside Justices Sandra Day O'Connor, Anthony Kennedy, and Clarence Thomas, found that the Brady Act's attempted commandeering of the sheriffs to perform background checks violated the Tenth Amendment to the United States Constitution.
-In writing for the majority opinion of the Court, Justice Scalia stated that, although there is no constitutional text precisely responding to the challenge, an answer can be found "in historical understanding and practice, the structure of the Constitution, and in the jurisprudence of this Court."
+Justice Antonin Scalia, joined by Chief Justice William Rehnquist alongside Justices Sandra Day O'Connor, Anthony Kennedy, and Clarence Thomas, found that the Brady Bill's attempted commandeering of the sheriffs to perform background checks violated the Tenth Amendment to the United States Constitution.
+In writing the majority opinion of the court, Justice Scalia stated that, although there is no constitutional text precisely responding to the challenge, an answer can be found "in historical understanding and practice, the structure of the Constitution, and in the jurisprudence of this Court."

 Historical understanding and practice

-Founding era Acts of Congress imposing obligations on state judges are not evidence of federal power over state officials because, according to the Court, the Madisonian Compromise had agreed to leave the creation of lower federal courts optional.
-The Court rejected the Government's argument that Federalist No. 36, Federalist No. 45, and Federalist No. 27 anticipated that Congress would "make use" of state officials.
-Rather, the Court viewed "almost two centuries of apparent congressional avoidance of the practice" as strong evidence that Congressmen did not think they had the power to command state officials.
+Justice Scalia's opinion held that early acts of Congress imposing obligations on state judges were not evidence of federal power over state officials because the Madisonian Compromise had agreed to leave the creation of lower federal courts optional.
+He rejected the Government's argument that Federalist No. 36, Federalist No. 45, and Federalist No. 27 anticipated that Congress would "make use" of state officials.
+Rather, he viewed "almost two centuries of apparent congressional avoidance of the practice" as strong evidence that Congressmen did not think they had the power to command state officials.

 The structure of the Constitution

-The Court explained that federalism in the United States is based upon "dual sovereignty", quoting Federalist No. 39's assurance that states retain "a residual and inviolable sovereignty".
-The Court stated that the Framers designed the Constitution to allow Federal regulation of international and interstate matters, not internal matters reserved to the State Legislatures.
+Scalia explained that federalism in the United States is based upon "dual sovereignty", quoting Federalist No. 39's assurance that states retain "a residual and inviolable sovereignty".
+He stated that the Framers designed the Constitution to allow federal regulation of international and interstate matters, not internal matters reserved to the state legislatures.

-The Court expressed a worry that Members of Congress might take credit for "solving" a problem with policies that impose all the financial and administrative burden, as well as the blame, on local officials.
-The Court quoted Federalist No. 51's argument that by giving voters control over dual sovereign governments "a double security arises to the rights of the people.
+Scalia expressed his worry that members of Congress might take credit for "solving" a problem with policies that impose all the financial and administrative burden, as well as the blame, on local officials.
+He quoted Federalist No. 51's argument that by giving voters control over dual sovereign governments, "a double security arises to the rights of the people.
 The different governments will control each other, at the same time that each will be controlled by itself."
-The Court concluded that allowing the Federal government to draft the police officers of the 50 states into its service would increase its powers far beyond what the Constitution intends.
+He therefore concluded that allowing the federal government to draft the police officers of the 50 states into its service would increase its powers far beyond what the Constitution intended.

-The Court identified an additional structural problem with commandeering the Sheriffs: it violated the constitutional separation of powers by robbing the President of the United States of his power to execute the laws; contradicting the "unitary executive theory".
-The Court explained:
+He then identified an additional structural problem with commandeering the sheriffs: it violated the constitutional separation of powers by robbing the President of the United States of his power to execute the laws; contradicting the "unitary executive theory".
+He argued: